top of page

 "Lets Eat, Randolph!"
 Seed Library

 The goal of the Turner Free Library's "Let's Eat, Randolph" Seed Library is to provide free and convenient opportunities for the Randolph community to learn about gardening and growing their own food.
-The Seed Library is available during the beginning of the typical Massachusetts growing season, from March 1st through May 31st.
+The Seed Library is now open and seeds are available on a first come, first served basis while supplies last!

 FAQs